TRAINING STAFFJason Serbus

 Head Athletic Trainer

-Jason Serbus enters his sixth season as the Coyotes Head Athletic Trainer.
+Jason Serbus enters his seventh season as the Coyotes Head Athletic Trainer.
 Serbus oversees all aspects of the team’s medical operations.

 Jason, his wife Paula, and son Garrett reside in Phoenix.